kar69-96/treasury-analytics-pipeline/README.md

 **Use this URL in Excel's "From Web" connector if using Windows.**

 **Auto-Refresh**: After connecting, enable "Refresh data when opening the file" in connection properties so data updates automatically every time the file is opened.
-See **Option C** below for step-by-step instructions.